21 Best Thanksgiving Side Dishes to Complete Your Holiday Feast

 All these ingredients are options to complete your Thanksgiving meal.

-Just FYI: I’m picky about my dishes, so I scrolled and scrolled to find these 17 Thanksgiving side dishrecipes.
-Thanksgiving is such a heavy meal that I tend not to make casseroles, but I know my family loves them.
+Just FYI: I’m picky about my dishes, so I scrolled and scrolled to find these 21 Thanksgiving side dish recipes.
+Thanksgiving is such a heavy meal that I tend not to make casseroles, Although my family loves them, I tend not to make them.

 I looked for fairly easy-to-prepare recipes.
 I also looked for some lighter versions of traditional dishes.

-I may have more than one green bean or cranberry sauce recipe for variety and to appeal to different tastes.
+I may have more than one green bean or sweet potato recipe to offer variety and appeal to different tastes.

 Let’s start with an interesting way to make Cranberry Sauce.